 - 2000-2001 Cadence Barr

 - 1999-2000 Navina Marks

 Born in Highland, New York, Claire Angevin was the great-great granddaughter of the first judge in Ulster County, New York.
 Her parents were Jay Ferris Angevin and Sarah O. Bernard.

-Claire is a graduate of Vassar College, earning a BA in 1924.
+Claire graduated from Vassar College, earning a bachelor's in 1924.
 She earned a master's degree in psychiatric social work from Simmons College, Boston in 1925 and a law degree from Yale Law School in 1930.

 She and the two other women in her class were the first three women to graduate from Yale Law School.
 She followed this with a certificate from Yale University's School of Alcohol Studies.